How to automate LinkedIn connection requests the right way

 3. Wait out the full restriction period.
 Don't try to game it by logging in from different devices.

 4. When access returns, go manual for 1-2 weeks.
-Rebuild your behavior baseline with organic activity.
+Rebuild your activity with organic engagement.

 5. Restart automation at 50% of your previous volume.
 Scale back up slowly over 2-3 weeks.

 Critical: Never create a new LinkedIn account to bypass a restriction.
-LinkedIn tracks device fingerprints and will ban the new account too - and potentially make the original restriction permanent.
+LinkedIn links accounts across devices and will likely restrict the new one too - and potentially make the original restriction permanent.

 The approach that makes limits less scary